Fight-Ronin/DjangoWeb/README.md

 # DjangoWeb
-Personal built by using Django infrastructure.
+Personal blog built by using Django infrastructure.